nbwzx/nbwzx/README.md

 I'm ...

-* Currently doing my bachelor thesis about Khovanov homology and knot concordance.
-* Expected to graduate from Shanghai Jiao Tong University in Summer 2022.
-* An incoming graduate student in the National University of Singapore Statistics program.
+* An graduate student at the National University of Singapore with major in statistics.
 * Open to job opportunities (intern or full-time).
 Feel free to contact me.
 Download my CV [here](https://nbwzx.github.io/files/CV.pdf).

 Also available at: